MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/S2EMoZM.png" width="35%" />

  Historical ficition story of American pioneer life.
 The Ingalls family leaves Wisconsin and heads toward Wisconsin where they set up their house on the prairie and  plant, plow, hunt and gather.
 The comments about the native Americans are negative but historically accurate for the times which makes for some interesting discussion points.
-(Lexile 760L level not available)
+(Lexile 760L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Little-House-on-Prairie-Laura-Ingalls-Wilder/9780064400022?ref=grid-view&qid=1673964359936&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1021757944" rel="nofollow"> Buy on Orell Füssli</a>